Identification (literature): In archetypal literary criticism

 Hercules Capturing Cerberus from The Labors of Hercules, by Sebald Beham (1545) depicts Hercules, the greatest of the Greek heroes, an example of a character which adheres to the hero archetype.

 Archetypal literary criticism is a critical framework for literary analysis which draws on the principles of analytical psychology by interpreting texts through the lens of recurring myths and archetypes.
 Archetypal literary criticism draws heavily on the work of psychoanalyst Carl Jung, a friend and colleague of Freud’s who branched out from Freudian psychoanalysis to establish the field of analytical psychology.
 In archetypal criticism, identification occurs between the reader and the archetype which a character is modelled from, either knowingly or unknowingly by the author.
 For the reader to identify with the hero archetype, for example, is a cathartic experience as they are freed from the worries and emotions of their everyday life to momentarily become a powerful hero operating inside a contained fantasy.

 Northrop Frye was considered to be one of the most influential literary critics of the 20th century and a pioneering figure of archetypal criticism after Jung.
 In his 1990 book Words with Power, Frye proposed the literary device of metaphor to be a method of inciting identification in the reader.
-Frye said that a metaphor not only identifies one thing with another, but both things with the reader, creating an experience of identification which merges the reader with the text.
+Frye said that a metaphor not only identifies one thing with another, but both things with the reader, creating an experience of identification which merged the reader with the text.